-A few thunderstorm clouds (intense cyan colour) appear in the most northern (upper) part of the image — low-level clouds (light pinkish colour) are present in the western (left) part of the image, e.g. over north-west Angola.
+A few thunderstorm clouds (intense cyan colour) appear in the most northern (upper) part of the image — low-level clouds (light pink colour) are present in the western (left) part of the image, e.g over north-west Angola.

 While most of Angola and the DRC is cloud-free, there are several stretches of river valley fog along the Kasai and the Sankuru rivers and their tributaries, in the area of Kasai Occidental, one of the 10 provinces of the DRC.

 These areas of river valley fog are not visible in the IR-based Night Microphysics RGB image taken two hours earlier at 04:00 UTC (note that the low level clouds over north-west Angola are well visible in the IR-based RGB image).
 This RGB product, which exploits the difference of the IR10.8 and the IR3.9 channels, is often used to detect low-level clouds and fog in Africa (and Europe).

 One explanation could be that the river valley fog only formed after 04:00 UTC, but the more likely explanation is that the fog was too thin to be detected in the IR channels and corresponding RGB products.